Lisiuz/Text-Encrypter/README.md

-# Text Encrypter/Decrypter - Learn Python with Projects
+# Learn Python with Projects - Text Encrypter/Decrypter

 A simple and modern GUI application built with PySide6 for encrypting and decrypting text using various algorithms.
-This application provides a user-friendly interface for securing your sensitive information.
+This project is meant for beginners.

 ## Description